Advertisement

 He said the review committee recommends establishing legislation outlining an employer’s obligation to return injured employees to the workplace, and the responsibilities of employees to participate in return-to-work plans.
 The report also suggested the possibility of implementing financial penalties if either workers or employers fail to co-operate.

-Karen Adams, CEO of the Workers’ Compensation Board of Nova Scotia, said that injured workers should maintain some kind of connection to their jobs, which she said can help reduce the amount of them they are off.
+Karen Adams, CEO of the Workers’ Compensation Board of Nova Scotia, said that injured workers should maintain some kind of connection to their jobs, which she said can help reduce the amount of time they are off.

 “The employer needs to make sure they have work for (employees) to do and there’s some accommodations around that work because they can’t do their regular job,” Adams said in an interview.